Walt Disney World workers land deal for $1,000 bonuses and $15 minimum wage

 "I work overtime to try to make ends meet," Johnson said.
 "I never thought I'd get to see an increase that's so historic, and so huge that's going to impact every Cast Member."

-Disney reached a deal in July to lift minimum hourly wages to $15 for Disneyland workers in Anaheim, California beginning next year.
+Disney reached a deal in July to lift the minimum hourly wage to $15 for 10,000 Disneyland workers in Anaheim, California beginning next year.
 That agreement also ended a long battle with union representatives.

 The company signaled in June that it was willing to offer a $15 minimum wage to Walt Disney World employees, but negotiations remained hamstrung over certain provisions Disney wanted to include in the new contract.
 They included rules governing scheduling and how employees are paid for working overtime and holidays.